 Our internship philosophy is to meet interns’ professional development needs to the extent possible.
 We can offer additional opportunities for specialized training.
 Interns are encouraged to ask about different possibilities to tailor their training, and every effort will be made to accommodate them, as long as the proposed modification to the training plan permits the acquisition of all the core competencies of the internship program.
 Generally these opportunities will be available as minor rotations.

 At the time of this writing, there are additional pediatric experiences available in cystic fibrosis, gastrointestinal disorders, feeding, and HIV.
-Interns have the opportunity to work with children and adolescents on issues centering around compliance with medical regimens, coping with the demands of their diagnosis, pain management, and other psychosocial issues involved with chronic illness.
+Interns have the opportunity to work with children and adolescents on issues centering around compliance with medical regimens, coping with the demands of the disease, pain management, and other psychosocial issues involved with chronic illness.

 All medical areas have highly diverse populations (primarily Latino and Asian), and thus trainees will have the opportunity to develop skills working with translators to improve the care provided to patients in the hospital.
 Interns are trained in pertinent culture-specific practices.
 This training includes a seminar in Multicultural issues.